thure/baxter-imp/README.md

 ##Menu

-So far there's only one kind of imp you can make:
+So far there's only one kind of imp in the repository:

 1. [Trigger (pin1)](#trigger-pin1)